 The overall impression is that very ambitious targets have been set and that all hands will be needed on deck.
 The inland waterway sector, too, will have to make big steps at short term.

 In a parallel development, there is a fast developing number of large shippers and cargo owners that have strong environmental agendas, aiming for foot print reduction, also in their logistics.
 This triggers (customers of) global container carriers and inland terminals to request their logistics providers (such as barge operators) to switch to environmentally more friendly alternatives.

 In general, inland waterway transport is an economically competitive alternative to road and rail transport.
 Usually, it is considered to offer an environment-friendly alternative in terms of both energy consumption and noise emissions.
 Its energy consumption per km/ton of transported goods is approximately 17 % of that of road transport and 50 % of rail transport.
 In addition, inland waterway transport ensures a high degree of safety.
 Finally, it contributes to decongesting overloaded road networks in densely populated regions.

-Van Meegen Group of Companies is a privately owned and privately funded company.
-Headquartered in Bemmel, the Group unites companies which all together provide overall expertise in inland shipping, mainly covering three fields: river cruises, intermodal transport and building ships.
+Van Meegen Group of Companies is a privately owned and funded company.
+Headquartered in Bemmel, the Group unites companies which all together provide overall expertise in inland shipping, mainly covering three fields: river cruises, intermodal transport and ship design & architecture

-Ton van Meegen, the founder, President and CEO of the company has been in the inland shipping business since 1974.
-His choice of activity was not a coincidence, for van Meegen family has been in shipping since the 17th century.
-Passionate about ships, Ton van Meegen has collected significant knowledge, and has rich experience in various fields related to the nautical industry: ship design, ship building (river cargo vessels, river cruise ships and also yachts), nautical management and inland shipping.
+Ton van Meegen has been in the inland shipping business since 1974.
+His choice of activity was not a coincidence, for the Van Meegen family has been in shipping since the 17th century.
+Passionate about ships, Ton van Meegen has developed significant specialist knowledge and has broad and in-depth experience in various fields of to the maritime industry: ship design & architecture, ship building contracting and supervision (river cargo vessels, river cruise ships and yachts), nautical management and inland shipping operations.